machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 2. The JSON arguments are parsed into a Jackson `JsonNode`.
 3. The provider searches registered tools by normalized function name.
 4. The matching `ToolFunction` is invoked with parsed parameters, the current `projectDir`, and the provider `Configurator`.
-5. The returned value is attached as function output.
+5. The returned value is serialized if necessary and attached as function output.
 6. The provider sends a follow-up request so the model can continue using the tool result.

 If JSON argument parsing fails, the provider throws an `IllegalArgumentException`.